 * 17 patients were included in the control group despite the presence of diabetes mellitus

-The recruitment of patients according to their respective diagnosis in each center is detailed in Supplementary Table S1.
+The recruitment of patients according to their respective diagnosis in each center is detailed in Additional file: Table 1.
 In total 2,057 patients were measured in this study.
 All samples were measured in Heidelberg.

 Text mining and literature miRNAs